golang/proposal/design/6282-table-data.md

 Specifically, for a two-dimensional table t with m rows and n columns, the elements are laid out as

-	[t11, t12, ... t1n, t21, t22, ... t2n ... , tm1, … tmn]
+	[t11, t12, ... t1n, t21, t22, ... t2n ... , tm1, ... tmn]

 Similarly, for a three-dimensional table with lengths m, n, and p, the data is arranged as

 	[t111, t112, ... t11p, t121, ..., t12n, ... t211 ... , t2np, ... tmnp]

 Row major is the only acceptable layout.
-Tables can be constructed as multi- dimensional arrays which have been sliced, and the spec guarantees that multi- dimensional arrays are in row-major order.
+Tables can be constructed as multi-dimensional arrays which have been sliced, and the spec guarantees that multi-dimensional arrays are in row-major order.
 Furthermore, guaranteeing a specific order allows code authors to reason about data layout for optimal performance.

 #### Using make:

-A new N-dimensional table (of generic type) may be allocated by using the make command with a mandatory argument of a [N]int specifying the length in each dimension, followed by an optional [N]int specifying the capacity in each dimension.
+A new N-dimensional table (of generic type) may be allocated by using the make command with a mandatory argument of a [N]int specifying the length in each dimension, followed by an optional [N]int specifying the capacity in each dimension (rationale described in "Length / Capacity" section).
 If the capacity argument is not present, each capacity is defaulted to its respective length argument.
 These act like the length and capacity for slices, but on a per-dimension basis.
 The table will be filled with the zero value of the type

 	s := make([,]T, [2]int{m, n}, [2]int{maxm, maxn})
-	t := make([,]T, [2]int{m, n})
+	t := make([,]T, [...]int{m, n})
-	s2 := make([,,]T, [3]int{m, n, p}, [3]int{maxm, maxn, maxp})
+	s2 := make([,,]T, [...]int{m, n, p}, [...]int{maxm, maxn, maxp})
 	t2 := make([,,]T, [3]int{m, n, p})

 Calling make with a zero length or capacity is allowed, and is equivalent to